btczo/insight-api/README.md

 }
 ```

-'<digibyteAddress>': new transaction concerning <digibyteAddress> received from network.
-This event is published in the '<digibyteAddress>' room.
+'<butAddress>': new transaction concerning <butAddress> received from network.
+This event is published in the '<butAddress>' room.

 'status': every 1% increment on the sync task, this event will be triggered.
 This event is published in the 'sync' room.